KingVentrix007/KickStart/docs/project.md

 - **Custom Templates**: You can create custom templates for specific languages or project types.
 Refer to the KickStart documentation for more details.
 - **Troubleshooting**: If you encounter any issues, check the KickStart documentation or community forums for assistance.

+- **Offline mode**: KickStart has an offline mode, activated by add the `-o` to the end of the command.
+It in order for it to download a template.
+It must be run in offline mode **WHILE CONNECTED** to the internet,
 ## Conclusion

 KickStart's `kpm init` command is a powerful tool to quickly set up a new project with all the necessary components.
 By automating the initial setup, you can focus more on developing your project and less on configuration.